Replacing an electrical receptacle; photo courtesy Brian Jenkins

-The short Homeowners Electrical Exam offered by select cities and towns allow unlicensed homeowners to perform electrical work at their own residences.
+The short Homeowners Electrical Exam offered by select cities and towns allow unlicensed homeowners to perform electrical work at their own residences (permits and inspections are still required).
 The exams typically have from 10 to 30 questions and are based on the National Electrical Code.

 Offices overseeing building and electrical work, typically at the county or city level, provide the exams.
-The Homeowners Electrical Exam is not available at all localities; they are offered mostly in populous metro areas.
+The Homeowners Electrical Exam is not available at all localities; they are offered mostly in populous metro areas, understandably.

 The examinations and temporary licenses are given in conjunction with applying for a permit to perform work on a specific electrical project.
 In most localities, the electrical work is limited to single-family detached homes.

 The SoCal Regional Occupational Center, operated by the California Department of Education, offers a Residential Electrical Wiring course.
 The course covers fundamentals like electrical installation and related skills, tools and instrumentation, safety standards, and terminology.

 The course reviews electrical theory, interpretation of blueprints and schematics, industry mathematics, and the application of electrical laws.
 Students acquire skills in a lab setting on a simulated residential structure.

 A typical fee-based course includes an introduction to electrical installations and covers subjects like planning for circuit installation, ground fault circuit interrupters, and residential wiring.
 Youll learn the basics of electrical installation as well as the various types of lighting fixtures and their installation requirements.